Host Program

 Who are the hosts?

-Hosts are Boston area residents who reflect America's diverse society.
-They live in local communities and come from many ethnic, socio-economic and religious backgrounds.
+Hosts are Boston area residents who reflect the diverse society in the U.S. They live in local communities and come from many different backgrounds.
 They vary in age and may be single, couples, or families with children.
+Many hosts have Harvard affiliations (Harvard alumni, employees, retirees), but a Harvard affiliation is not required to be a host for this program.

 What makes a match successful?

 Each student-host pairing is unique.
 It is the students and their hosts who create the building blocks for a mutually rewarding friendship.
-Such friendship can enormously enrich life outside the classroom.
-They may, in fact, last years beyond the student's study time at Harvard!
+Such friendship can enormously enrich life outside of academics.
+It may, in fact, last years beyond the student's time at Harvard!

 How much time is required of hosts?

-Of the time spent during the whole year, most of it will be spent at the beginning of the student's stay.
-As the year progresses the gaps between communications tend to increase.
+There is no set requirement for how much time hosts should spend with their students.
+It will depend on the hosts' and students' schedules.
+More time will likely be spent at the beginning of the student's stay and during the fall semester.
+As the academic year progresses, students will likely have less time available.
 It is critical to pay attention to the needs of students in the beginning because it is when the foundation is being established for the relationship.

 Can a host have more than one student?